 TOP 5 PLACES TO SEE SAFARI LIONS IN AFRICA

 If you are weighing up which Park to go to, Kruger tends to be a little more affordable whereas Sabi Sands is more high end luxurious as it is situated within a private game reserve.
 Kruger is more populated with tourists since Kruger has the biggest name for a safari destination in South Africa.
 If budget is no option, we recommend to visit both and enjoy the diverse landscapes and experiences both offer.

+Discover an African Safari with a unique perspective.
 We have developed one of the most extraordinary experiences that bridges Lion Conservation with adventure travel.

+TOP 5 PLACES TO SEE SAFARI LIONS IN AFRICA